 How do I care for this cabochon?

 Clean with a dry microfiber cloth.
 No water or chemicals.
-Variscite is sensitive to prolonged moisture.
+Variscite is sensitive to prolonged humidity.
 Store separately from harder stones.
 More information: jewelry care guide.

 See also: cut cabochons · full lapidary collection.